AshmanRoonz/Circumpunct/Circumpunct_Theory.md

 - Why φ appears in nesting (eigenvalue of self-similarity)
 - Why Golden Rule is ethical fixed point (fix(F))

-**What the framework recognizes:**
+**What the framework identifies (as kernel instantiations):**
-- Strong force IS convergence at quantum scale
+- Strong force IS K_in at quantum scale
-- Gravity IS convergence at cosmic scale
+- Gravity IS K_in at cosmic scale
-- Weak/EM IS emergence at quantum scale
+- Weak/EM IS K_out at quantum scale
-- Dark energy IS emergence at cosmic scale
+- Dark energy IS K_out at cosmic scale
-- Perception IS resonance in shared field (not representation)
+- Perception IS field coupling (not representation)
-- Ethics IS the procedure at relational scale
+- Ethics IS the skeleton at relational scale

 **What the framework interprets:**
 - Fractal dimensions reflect aperture openness
 - Mastery involves controlling β

 ```
-The framework doesn't derive physics.
+The framework provides the universal skeleton.
-The framework recognizes what physics already is.
+Physics fills in scale-dependent kernels.

-Same procedure at every scale.
+Same structure at every scale.
-Different costume at every scale.
+Different kernels at every scale.
 ```

 ---